Storage Backends | Teleport

 rather than storing them in Teleport's configuration file.

-If you are running Teleport on Azure, Teleport can make use of Azure AD authentication to connect to an Azure Database for PostgreSQL server without having to manage any secrets:
+If you are running Teleport on Azure, Teleport can make use of Microsoft Entra ID authentication to connect to an Azure Database for PostgreSQL server without having to manage any secrets:

 teleport: